altocodenl/tagaway/readme.md

    - other: set automatic backup from Google Drive to altofile
 --------------
 - large tasks
+   - improve query performance
+      - server/client: rethink need for refreshQuery field, if we are constantly updating the query.
+      - server: improve performance of sorting within lua
    - other: Submission Google Drive (Tom)
    - server/client: Share & manage
       - server: add support for adding a shared tag to home tags (validate tag type, check if in shm:)